Film Spoilers and

 Serial Killer Mr. Brooks (Urged by Marshall) Unexpectedly Framed and Killed Blackmailer Peeping Tom Mr. Baffert ("Mr. Smith"); Brooks Experienced a Nightmare of His Killing-Addicted Daughter Murdering Him

 But he succumbed, and methodically and meticulously murdered a couple having sex in their bedroom (they were exhibitionists, often leaving their curtain open).
-He left his trademark - the victims' bloody thumbprints on a lampshade, making him known as the "Thumbprint Killer" - the re-opened homicide-serial killer case was investigated by police Detective Tracy Atwood (Demi Moore).
+After fastidiously cleaning up, he left his trademark - the victims' bloody thumbprints on a lampshade, making him known as the "Thumbprint Killer" - the re-opened homicide-serial killer case was investigated by police Detective Tracy Atwood (Demi Moore).

 As part of a concocted story that he was terminally ill and wanted to disappear (to spare his family pain and to end his killing cycle forever), Brooks schemed to have "Smith" shoot him dead and bury his body in a open grave in a cemetery, but then double-crossed him in the film's twisting surprise ending.

 He had previously tampered with "Smith's" murder weapon so that it wouldn't fire, admitting: "In case at the last minute, I changed my mind, I returned to your apartment and bent the firing pin on your gun."
 He also confessed that the damning photos - the contents of "Smith's" safe-deposit box had vanished.
 He then beat "Smith" to death with the graveyard shovel (one slashing blow severed his neck and he bled to death) and buried him, leaving no evidence.
 "Smith" was then the sole suspect in the Vialo murder (after DNA typing of his urine), and Brooks continued to act like the perfect and upright citizen.